adrianh-za/py-shellyem-epd2in13-rpi/README.md

 - The module does a full display refresh after every 100 partial refresh.
 Due to using partial refreshes, there are when some of the numbers are a little garbled.
 This is expected and will clear up after a few refreshes.

+- Both I2C and SPI need to be enabled on the RPi.
+Run `sudo raspi-config` and navgiate to Interface Options and enable both I2C and SPI.

 - You may need to change the I2C address in the module when running `main-touch.py`.
 To check which I2C address the eInk display is using on your RPi, install `sudo apt install i2c-tools` and then run `i2cdetect -y 1` to check what address is being used.
 Then check the `main-touch.py` file and look for `gt = gt1151.GT1151(0x14)` and replace in input argument with your address.